SkypLabs/bsfl/README.md

 * Update the `Version` variable in `bsfl.spec`
 * Update `README.md` if needed

-## Get involved!
+## Get involved

 This project is still under development.
-Contributions are welcomed.
+Contributions are welcomed!

 ## License